 Connecticut Spousal Abuse Lawyer

-If you are facing accusations of spousal abuse, it is wise to consult a knowledgeable Connecticut spousal abuse lawyer.
-A criminal defense lawyer familiar with domestic violence procedures and requirements could help defend against the accusations and minimize negative consequences.
+If you are facing accusations of violence against your spouse, it is wise to consult a knowledgeable Connecticut spousal abuse lawyer.
+A criminal defense attorney familiar with domestic violence procedures and requirements could help defend against the accusations and minimize negative consequences.

 Connecticut General Statutes (C.G.S.) §46b-38a explains that an incident may be considered family violence if it involves a violent or threatening act occurring between people in a family, intimate, or household relationship.
 This type of relationship includes spouses and former spouses as well as couples who have lived together in the past or present.

-Many different crimes may be treated as spousal abuse or family violence crimes.
+Many different crimes may be treated as spousal abuse or family violence offenses.
 Some of the most common include criminal threatening in the first or second degree, stalking in the first, second, or third degree, and various forms of assault, including sexual assault.
 These crimes may be either misdemeanors or felonies, so the potential penalties vary.
+An attorney in Connecticut could help someone accused of spousal abuse.

 Will Courts Impose Protective Order for Spousal Abuse?

 Criminal violation of a protective order is a Class C or D felony punishable by up to ten years in prison.
-A Connecticut spousal abuse lawyer could assist in explaining the terms and determining which actions are prohibited.
-An attorney may also be able to negotiate less burdensome terms.
+A Connecticut spousal abuse attorney could assist in explaining the terms and determining which actions are prohibited.
+A spousal abuse attorney may also be able to negotiate less burdensome terms.

 Will Spousal Abuse Trigger a DCF Investigation?